manto21/albany-beck-angular/README.md

 ### Submission notes

-You can just submit a PR here, create a private repo, or just send us the repo by email.
-Whatever you prefer.
+Send us a link to a private repo containing your application and build/run instructions.

 ---